TImA97/randfindR/README.md

 ## Getting started

-This is quick guide is meant to show you the indices of randomness that can be computed with randseq.
+This quick guide is meant to show you the indices of randomness that can be computed with randseq.
 As of now, randseq offers 15 different indices of randomness that can be easily computed as can be seen in the following example:

 All functions take as first argument a vector (your random sequence).
 In